 Gregory La Blanc teaches at the Haas School of Business.
 His current research interests are evolutionary decision theory, behavioral law and economics, behavioral corporate finance, complex adaptive systems, and Information in organizations.
 La Blanc was a UC Berkeley Presidential Teaching Fellow in 2009 and won the campus's Earl F. Cheit Award for Outstanding Teaching the same year.

-George Lakoff is a cognitive linguist and professor of linguistics at UC Berkeley, where he has taught since 1972.
+George Lakoff is Goldman Distinguished Professor of Cognitive Science and Linguistics at UC Berkeley, where he has taught since 1972.
 His research involves the application of cognitive and neural linguistics to politics, literature, philosophy and mathematics.
-His research involves questions traditionally pursued by linguists, such as the conditions under which a certain linguistic construction is grammatically viable, but he is best know for his ...
-More >

 Robin Lakoff teaches and writes on language and gender; the politics of language; language and popular culture.
 More academically her work comes under the rubrics of sociolinguistics and the relationship between language form and language function.

 She has written or edited 10 books, among them "Language and Woman's Place"; "Face Value: The Politics of Beauty"; "Talking Power"; and "The Language War."
 She also blogs for The Huffington Post.